brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 talking/bragging about how often they were falling during the trip - my guess is that those people were hiking to fast.
 * Don't multi-task.
 If you need to check your map, stop.
 If you need to take a drink, stop.
+If you need to text a shuttle driver, stop.
-* Don't underestimate the fall danger on blue blazes or around water sources.
+* Don't underestimate the fall danger on blue-blazes or around water sources.
 Bring your poles and use caution even when you're not on the main line!
 Some of the most dangerous/slippery places were around awkward water sources.

 ![LT2](/assets/images/IMG_0210.jpg)